mridul037/mridul037/README.md

 **Quote of the hour:**

-A good programmer is someone who looks both ways before crossing a one-way street.
+A picture may be worth a thousand words, a formula is worth a thousand pictures.

-~ Doug Linder
+~ Edsger W. Dijkstra
 <pre>

 </pre>